samuel-torres-code/kanm-310/README.md

 # Running the GUI

-Run the command `npm run dev` in the react directory of the project.
+Run the command `npm i` then `npm run dev` in the react directory of the project.
 This will start the react frontend.

 # Database Updating